Your Ultimate US Bucket List

 Insider Tip: Add the 12 South neighborhood to your Nashville itinerary, it’s worth the visit!

 The Grand Canyon is certainly an iconic destination in the USA.
 And for good reason.
 It’s simply breath taking.
 Whether you decided to just take in the phenomenal views or hike down into the Canyon, everyone should visit at least once in their lifetime.
-To get the most out of your visit, consider doing a guided tour, hike into the canyon, taking a helicopter tour over the canyon or a boat tour through the canyon.
+To get the most out of your visit, consider doing a guided tour, hike into the canyon, taking a helicopter tour over the canyon, or a boat tour through the canyon.
 Just taking photos from around the Visitor’s Center will likely leave you a bit underwhelmed.

 Insider Tip: Grab up one of the hardest hiking/ camping permits in the world and visit Havasu Falls.
 The Havasupai Tribe puts permits on sale each year in February and they sell out for the season that same day!
 Without a doubt this is one of the most adventurous vacations in the USA!